-Congratulations to previous award recipients and all nominees for their notable achievements to date.
-For more information about previous recipients and their outstanding achievements.
+Congratulations to this year's award recipients, and all nominees and previous recipients for their outstanding achievements and notable achievements to date.

 The Vice-Chancellor and President’s Equity, Diversity and Inclusion Committee assess all nominations for Inclusion Awards and Reconciliation Awards.
 Up to six awards may be made each year, although in exceptional circumstances the Committee may recommend additional awards be granted.